Richard Owen (geologist): Early life and education

-Richard Dale Owen, the youngest son of Ann (or Anne) Caroline Dale and Robert Owen, was born on January 6, 1810, in Lanarkshire, Scotland.
+Richard Owen, the youngest son of Ann (or Anne) Caroline Dale and Robert Owen, was born on January 6, 1810, in Lanarkshire, Scotland.
 Owen's Welsh-born father was a philanthropist and successful textile manufacturer in New Lanark, Scotland, who became a noted social reformer.
 Owen's Scottish mother was the daughter of David Dale, a wealthy textile manufacturer.
 Richard was one of eight children; one of whom died in infancy.
 His surviving siblings (three brothers and three sisters) were Robert Dale, William, David Dale, Anne (or Anne) Caroline, Jane Dale, and Mary.

 Owen grew up at Braxfield House, the Owen family's estate in Scotland, and received his early education from private tutors and at New Lanark grammar schools.
 He attended Philipp Emanuel von Fellenberg's school in Hofwyl, Switzerland, where he studied chemistry, physics, and natural sciences, among other subjects.
 Owen's three years as the Swiss school exposed him to Johann Heinrich Pestalozzi's method of education.
 After returning to Scotland, Owen continued his education, specializing in chemistry, under Andrew Ure at Andersonian Institute (the present-day University of Strathclyde) at Glasgow.

 Owen arrived in the United States in 1828 and joined his brothers (Robert Dale, William, and David Dale Owen) in Indiana, where their father had established a utopian experimental community at New Harmony in 1825.
 During the Mexican–American War, Owen was stationed in Monterrey overseeing provision trains as a captain from April 1847 until August 1848.

 Although the socialistic experiment was dissolved in 1827, many of the town's inhabitants, including Owen and his siblings, continued to reside at New Harmony.
 Owen periodically left the area to travel and for his professional work, but New Harmony remained his permanent home.
 He returned during the summer months and spent his retirement years researching and writing at New Harmony.